Rapporter/templates/rapporter.templates/README.md

 Assigned developpers are show after each template between parenthesis.
 If no one is assigned, feel free to take any of them :)

+Strike-through means if a template is (almost) ready, so just minor issues remains.

+Please feel to use our [GH issue tracker](https://github.com/daroczig/rapporter.templates/issues) of Rapporter templates (and assign tasks, report bugs, suggest features etc.), we should not rely on podio here (leaving that for UI).

 ## Traditional statistics templates

 Can be found in [rapport package](https://github.com/Rapporter/rapport) (@aL3xa & @daroczig).